WICG/webmonetization/docs/start-stop.md

 Sometimes you don't want your entire site to be web monetized.
 The easiest way to partially monetize your site is to just include the Web Monetization `meta` tag on specific pages.
 But if you want to turn Web Monetization on and off dynamically, you can do that too!

-This example page shows how to turn Web Monetization on and off dynamically in response to a visitor clicking a button.
+This example shows how to turn Web Monetization on and off dynamically in response to a visitor clicking a button.

 ## Code